 For example, you can reduce your overall taxable income by tracking the gas mileage involved in transportation to and from doctor’s appointments and pharmacy visits.
 Likewise, filling prescriptions on a pharmacy website will leave a paper trail of your out-of-pocket costs for your refills, a portion of which is tax-deductible.

-Tip 5: Keep your perishables in sight.
+Tip 5: Keep your food perishables in sight in the fridge.

 Proper nutrition is essential for those with ADHD, and you may fill your shopping cart with produce whenever you go to the supermarket.
 But as soon as you get home and put vegetables in the produce drawer of your fridge, you might as well be signing their death certificate.